 About Halfcycle

-Halfcycle is a small consulting firm for engineering organisations adopting and operating AI.
-We help VP-Engineering and CTO leaders cut software development and operating costs by getting more out of their AI investment.
-The principals have built and run engineering organisations at scale.
-The firm is backed by nuCode Tech Capital.
-We take on a small number of clients at a time and we work closely with each of them.
+Halfcycle is a small firm.
+We work with engineering organisations that are about to adopt AI for the first time, and with organisations whose AI investment hasn't shown up in productivity.
+The principals have built and run engineering organisations at scale; the firm is backed by nuCode Tech Capital.
+We take on a small number of clients at a time and we work closely with each.

 Why Halfcycle exists

 Most engineering organisations are still working out how to use AI well.
 Some are at the start, deciding where to invest and how to run a first pilot.
 Some have early AI use in production and want to scale it across more teams without losing the gains to coordination overhead.
 A third group has already invested, and the productivity and cost numbers haven't moved the way they expected.
-Different surface patterns, but the underlying job tends to look similar: pick the right things to do, run them efficiently, and keep the engineering economics in line with the ambition.
+Different surface patterns, but the underlying job tends to look similar: pick the right interventions, and make sure they show up in the metrics.

-Most CTOs we talk to know roughly where the problems are.
+Most CTOs we talk to have a working theory of where the problems are.
 What they don't have is the time, the spare engineering capacity, or the political room to pull a team off shipping for three months and rebuild the loop while the rest of the company keeps running.
 It's real engineering work.
 Someone has to instrument what's happening, find the parts that are paying back, redesign the parts that aren't, and then ship the result with the team that's going to maintain it.

 Backed by nuCode Tech Capital